 Book and Toy Gift Combinations for Kids

 Today I am teaming up with a group of talented moms to bring you over 20 holiday gift guides on a broad range of themes.
 I love to find creative ways to give books as gifts so I’ve curated this list with 10 of my favorite book and toy combinations.
 You’ll find a mix of classic and new books plus toys that cover a wide range of interests and ages.
 Take a look and tell me what you think.
-What are your favorite books to give as gifts?
+What are your favorite books to give as gifts? (note: this post contains affiliate links)

 In Iggy Peck, Architect Iggy loves building so much he will build anything, anywhere out of any material.
 Give your little builder a set of the Citiblocs.
 The blocks are precision-cut to be identical which allows children a greater range of building possibilities than traditional blocks.
 They also come in colors and even Glow in the Dark versions.